Still have questions? Leave a comment

 • Employ consistent indentation and punctuation for the dialogues.

-• Highlight flashbacks, dreams, letters, or inner thoughts through font variations (such as italics).
+• Highlight flashbacks, dreams, letters, or inner thoughts through font variations (such as italics) and use page breaks to ensure proper layout.

 • Optionally, use specific formatting variations to denote different perspectives.